Sam & Max Hit the Road: Reception

 According to Steve Purcell, Sam & Max Hit the Road was commercially successful.
-He remarked in 2000 that the numbers were never compared to Star Wars but it sold enough that it was considered a hit by most standards.
+He remarked in 2000 that the numbers were never comparable to Star Wars but it sold enough that it was considered a hit by most standards.

 Sam & Max received a favorable reception from the gaming industry's press, holding a rating of 84% on the review aggregator site GameRankings.
 Charles Ardai of Computer Gaming World in 1994 liked it "measurably less" than Day of the Tentacle.
 He compared the latter to a Looney Tunes cartoon and the former to an underground comic book, observing that Sam & Max's style of humor "can all be funny, but only to a point ... its main characters are basically jerks" and the story was unimportant "even to them".
 Ardai cited the completely optional and disconnected minigames as "contribut[ing] to the feeling that Sam & Max is more a computerized busybox ... than a unified, focused piece of fiction".
 He liked the graphics and simplified SCUMM interface, but concluded that "the whole is rather less than the sum of its parts ...
 Sam & Max affords a couple of hours of somewhat similar amusement" to Tentacle.
 Edge noted that "with most adventure games, its hard to feel anything for the character(s) you control", but stated that Sam & Max Hit the Road broke this mold by being "genuinely funny".
 The reviewer praised the game's graphics as "beautifully detailed" and the puzzles as "intricate to solve", but noted that a number of the minigames were "dismal".
 Joonas Linkola, writing for Adventure Gamers, echoed many of these comments, praising the cartoon-style graphics as "appropriately cheesy" and "colorful".
 On the subject of the game's humor, Linkola noted that "there are many visual jokes, but the backbone of the game is in its witty dialogue", and as such this gave the game a "replayability value" as players may pick up on jokes based on "verbal acrobatics, on the use of polysyllabic words, old English and other such oddities" that they missed the first time around.
 Linkola gave additional praise to the soundtrack and audio work, stating that the "very fitting voices ... adds to the comical duo's wisecracking attitude".